 Marshall Schott and the boys over at Brulosophy have been talking about shortening their brew days for several years now.
 The Short & Shoddy brewing method has become a popular segment on their blog and podcast.

 I even entered my hat into the shortened brew day arena by brewing a Kolsch with a thirty-minute mash and boil.
-You can check out my blog post here.

 The beer fest